 Copyright © Soulvans Chile.
 All rights reserved.

-Route 5; You will find traffic almost exclusively heavy trucks, it is very common for them to exceed the allowed speed at night, reaching 120km/h or more.
+It is the main road in Chile.
+Find traffic almost exclusively heavy trucks, it is very common for them to exceed the allowed speed at night, reaching 120km/h or more.
 Be careful, let them pass you.
 Remember that a trailer will never have the versatility of a small car.
 In the southern zone, during the night there is a lot of fog, there is slow and very dangerous traffic.

-To make your trip to the north more interesting, I recommend you avoid Route 5Norte; use the interior roads, start your journey through San Felipe, then Combarbalá, Monte Patria, La Serena.
+To make the trip to the north more interesting, I recommend you avoid Route 5Norte; use the interior roads, start your journey through San Felipe, then Combarbalá, Monte Patria, La Serena.
 Now you are entering the area known as "Norte Chico" desert climate.
 Security: high.

 Coquimbo District, Circuit Range - Cordillera de Los Andes Route.
 Surely you want to feel connected with nature, without the intervention of other human beings, solitude, silence, fresh air, nature.
 Do this route.
 The road was built to connect a mega mining project called Pascua Lama, with the port of Coquimbo; which fortunately was not executed due to serious interventions to the environment.